 The potential for increased and sustained economic development from mariculture of shellfish and aquatic plants in coastal communities is significant.
 Alaska has over 30,000 miles of coastline with clean, pristine, nutrient-rich water.
 Alaska produces over 50 percent of the seafood of the United States and is a leader in sustainability principles related to its responsible management of these resources.
 Shellfish and aquatic plants have historically been crucial to the subsistence and livelihoods of many Alaskans.
 Mariculture also offers the potential to provide resiliency to shellfish resources facing future environmental threats.
 Industry and policymakers acknowledge the importance of determining what is needed to fully develop this potential into a reality.
-Shellfish restoration programs are underway in other states and may ultimately be an effective tool to assist in the recovery of depleted wild shellfish stocks in Alaska may become even more dependent upon the development of mariculture research, techniques, and enhancement efforts.
+Shellfish restoration programs are underway in other states and may ultimately be an effective tool to assist in the recovery of depleted wild shellfish stocks in Alaska.
+Due to ocean acidification and sea otter predation, the resiliency of shellfish resources in Alaska may become even more dependent upon the development of mariculture research, techniques, and enhancement efforts.